Alternative Education Programs

 - Focus: The regional alternative school accommodates students in grades 9-12.
 The program is a computer-based program combined with direct teaching by a highly-qualified teacher.
 Each student is provided with an educational plan with emphasis on academic, behavior, and attendance requirements.

-- Contact: Dr. Mary Holm, Director of Instruction
+- Contact: Anna Graham, Director of Instruction

 Buena Vista City Public Schools